Humphreys Boat Shed: Heritage listing

 Humphreys Boat Shed & Slipway was listed on the Queensland Heritage Register on 31 August 2001 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 Humphreys Boat Shed, constructed in 1955, is important in illustrating aspects of the commercial and recreational boating and fishing industry in Southport, and is a now rare extant reminder of an early Gold Coast industry in an area which has undergone many changes over the past fifty years.
 Humphreys Boat Shed and Slipway are significant as a direct link with the past, surviving as reminders of one of the earliest activities which first brought tourists to the Gold Coast 130 years ago.

 Humphreys Boat Shed has been well maintained and still demonstrates the principal characteristics of a marine workshop: concrete slipway; timber rafters pitched steep from the ceiling joists of the original building in order to create a larger, open space; and its location along the Spit.

 With its marine setting and the landmark quality of the two-storey structure, Humphreys Boat Shed is important due to its aesthetic significance.

+Delisting

+In 2011, the Heritage Act was amended to allow destroyed sites to be removed from the Queensland Heritage Register.
+As at 2017, five sites had been removed, including Humphreys Boat Shed, as it was demolished as part of an approved development.